History of Poland (1945–1989): Polish United Workers' Party and its rule

-Additional force in Polish politics, the long-established Polish Socialist Party (Polska Partia Socjalistyczna, PPS), suffered a fatal split at this time, as the ruling Stalinists applied the salami tactics to dismember the opposition.
-Communist politicians cooperated with the left-wing PPS faction led by Józef Cyrankiewicz, prime minister under new president Bierut from February 1947.
+A force of Polish politics, the long-established Polish Socialist Party (Polska Partia Socjalistyczna PPS), suffered a fatal split at this time, as the ruling Stalinists applied salami tactics to dismember the opposition.
+Communist politicians cooperated with the left-wing PPS faction led by Józef Cyrankiewicz, prime minister under new president Bierut from in February 1947 on.
 The socialists' originally tactical decision to collaborate with the communists resulted in their institutional demise.
-Cyrankiewicz visited Stalin in Moscow in March 1948 to discuss the idea of a party merger.
-The Kremlin, increasingly uncomfortable with Gomułka's communist party leadership, concurred, and Cyrankiewicz secured his own political place for the future (until 1972).
-In December 1948, after the removal of Gomułka and imposition of Bierut as the communist Polish Workers' Party chief, the PPR and Cyrankiewicz's rump PPS joined ranks to form the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR), in power for the next four decades.
+Cyrankiewicz visited Stalin in Moscow in March 1948 to discuss a party merger.
+The Kremlin, increasingly uncomfortable with Gomułka's communist party leadership, concurred, and Cyrankiewicz secured his own place in Polish politics (until 1972).
+In December 1948, after Gomułka was removed and Bierut imposed as head of the communist Polish Workers' Party, the PPR and Cyrankiewicz's rump PPS joined ranks to form the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR), which held power for the next four decades.
 Poland became a de facto one-party state and a satellite state of the Soviet Union.
-Only two other parties were allowed to exist legally: the United People's Party (ZSL) that had split from Mikołajczyk's PSL and was meant to represent rural communities, and the Alliance of Democrats (SD), a token intelligentsia party (see also: List of political parties in Poland).
+Only two other parties were legal: the United People's Party (ZSL), split from Mikołajczyk's PSL and meant to represent rural communities, and the Alliance of Democrats (SD), a token intelligentsia party.

 As the period of Sovietization and Stalinism began, the PZPR was anything but united.
 The most important split among the communists occurred before the union with the PPS, when the Stalinists forced Gomułka out of the PPR's top office and suppressed his native communist faction.
 The PZPR became divided into several factions, which espoused different views and methods and sought different degrees of the Polish state's distinction and independence from the Soviet Union.
 While Marxism–Leninism, the official ideology, was new to Poland, the communist regime continued, in many psychologically and practically important ways, the precepts, methods and manners of past Polish ruling circles, including those of the Sanation, the National Democracy, and 19th century traditions of cooperation with the partitioning powers.